 If the tumor is completely surgically removed, people have a greater than 95% chance of surviving 5 to 10 years.
 If the tumor is not completely removed, people have a 43% chance of surviving 5 years and a 25% chance of surviving 10 years.

-High doses of proton pump inhibitors (see Peptic Disorders: Acid-reducing Drugs and see Peptic Disorders: Peptic Ulcer) may be effective for reducing acid levels and relieving symptoms temporarily.
+High doses of proton pump inhibitors (see Acid-reducing Drugs and see Drugs Used to Treat Peptic Disorders) may be effective for reducing acid levels and relieving symptoms temporarily.
 If these drugs are not effective enough, injections of octreotide may help.
 About 20% of people who do not have multiple endocrine neoplasia can be cured with surgical removal of the gastrinoma.
 If these treatments do not work, an operation to remove the stomach completely (total gastrectomy) may be necessary.
 This operation does not remove the tumor, but the gastrin can no longer create ulcers after the acid-producing stomach is removed.
 If the stomach is removed, daily iron and calcium supplements taken by mouth and monthly injections of vitamin B12 are needed, because absorption of these nutrients is impaired when stomach juices that prepare these nutrients for absorption are no longer available.